 Plaque and tartar build-up on your teeth creates a breeding ground for bacteria, which then start attacking your tooth enamel.
 It also makes your breath smell.
 If plaque develops in pockets between the teeth and gums it usually leads to gum disease (gingivitis).
 This condition eventually causes teeth to become loose and even fall out if it's not treated.

-Brushing your teeth properly twice a day is essential for keeping your teeth and gums healthy, and certain electric toothbrushes use a pulsing motion to help clean between teeth.
+Brushing your teeth properly twice a day is essential for keeping your teeth and gums healthy, and some of the best electric toothbrushes use a pulsing motion to help clean between teeth.
 But they are still not a complete replacement for flossing.

 If this isn't good enough motivation for you, consider this: looking after your teeth well now should mean you need less dental work in the future.
 The cost of fillings, root canals, extractions, crowns, implants, etc. can easily add up, so you could say that flossing now will save you money on your future dental bills.